nabilalibou/connectivity_segmentation/README.md

 <center>
 <em>
-Result of the connectivity spatiotemporal segmentation process applied to adjacency matrix from subjects who performed a picture recognition and naming task.<br>
+Result of the connectivity spatiotemporal segmentation process applied to adjacency matrix from subjects who performed a picture recognition and naming task.
-Illustrates the Event related potentials for the picture naming task and the obtained sequential clusters associated to their corresponding brain connectivity networks. <br>Figure taken from [2].
+Illustrates the Event related potentials for the picture naming task and the obtained sequential clusters associated to their corresponding brain connectivity networks.
+Figure taken from [2].
 </em>
 </center>